The hubby and I recently returned from our one week trip to Mexico. This was our first trip to Mexico and we had a blast!

 We then enjoyed about another hour of sailing off the coast then headed back to our hotel marina.

 Is Mexico safe?

 We never felt unsafe during our trip to Mexico.
 That being said, we didn’t venture into any sketchy areas or out on our own.
-We just didn’t want to risk getting lost because neither one of us were familiar with the area.
+We just didn’t want to risk getting lost because neither one of us was familiar with the area.

 I once heard a travel agent put it this way and I agree 100%.
 Mexico has safe areas and unsafe areas just like the US has safe places and not so safe places.
 You wouldn’t wander into a scary neighborhood of downtown Detroit, so don’t do that in Mexico or anywhere you travel to!

 Do some research and find out where and what you’re most comfortable with.
 Certain places and areas of Mexico are way more dangerous than others.
 The US Department of State/Travel gives frequent updates on ALL countries, so you can always check that.